openfisca/openfisca-doc/source/openfisca-web-api/trace-simulation.md

 When you [run a simulation](input-output-data.md) on a specific situation (e.g. use the `/calculate` endpoint), you might want to understand the calculation.
 The `/trace` endpoint is here to help you analyse the simulation calculation step by step.

+## Application: analyse disposable income calculation for one person

-Let's say that you want to calculate the `disposable_income` for one person earning a `salary` on the same period:
+Let's say that you want to calculate the `disposable_income` for one person earning a `salary` on the same period.
+You get the following JSON situation description:

 ```json
 {